Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 ```

-{{% alert title="Note" color="primary" %}}Oauth component is activated but ingress is not enabled.
+{{% alert title="Note" color="primary" %}}The Oauth component is activated but ingress is not enabled.
 It is not required to create a certificate for this ingress. {{% /alert %}}

 Refer to [Certificate Management](/docs/configuration/certificate-management) for configuring certificates for the entire solution.